max-carter-math/max-carter-math.github.io/publications.md

 #### Other Articles:

-* *Two Properties of Totally Disconnected Locally Compact Groups*, Bachelor Thesis, University of Newcastle, 2020.
+* Carter, M., *Two Properties of Totally Disconnected Locally Compact Groups*, Bachelor Thesis, University of Newcastle, 2020.
 Access the thesis [here](./Honours Thesis.pdf).

 * Report on *Free Products of Graphs* for AMSI Vacation Research Scholarship.
 Details of the scholarship and project, along with the report, can be found at: [https://vrs.amsi.org.au/student-profile-max-carter/](https://vrs.amsi.org.au/student-profile-max-carter/).